 Digitizing processes gives employees the flexibility to work anytime and anywhere with an internet connection, the ability to work jointly with associates regardless of geography, saves time and money by the removal of a commute, take-out lunch at the office, etc.

-Forms are used widely by governments to collect information and it’s one of the easiest ways to provide digital services to the public.
+Forms are used widely by governments to collect information and they’re one of the easiest ways to provide digital services to the public.
 Digital forms save citizens and government employees thousands of hours a year, reduce costs, and improve the speed of service delivery.

 Forms solutions come in a wide variety of options.
 On the free and cheap side you have Google Forms which can be used with any Google email account.
 Then you have the moderately priced solutions that offer a modern experience like TypeForm and JotForm.
 These solutions work if the form isn’t asking for any PII, or personally identifiable information.
 If the form is collecting sensitive personal information a FedRamp certified form provider like Adobe would be the best solution.
 The downside is that they tend to be pretty pricey.